 - Social Security Disability: If your child’s injury leads to a disability, your lawyer can help you file for Social Security benefits for ongoing care.

 - Birth Injury Lawsuit: Erb’s palsy brought on as the result of birth trauma could be grounds for a birth injury lawsuit.

-Experienced birth injury lawyers and law firms will offer a free case review to help you determine your best chances of receiving compensation for your child’s paralysis.
+Experienced Erb’s palsy lawyers will offer a free case review to help you determine your best chances of receiving compensation for your child’s paralysis.

 During your free consultation, your lawyer will help you understand the criteria for a successful lawsuit.
 He or she will also help you research similar cases and collect evidence for your own case, if you decide to file.